Don’t Waste Your Money Hiring a Magician!

 3. Have I done my research?

 Don’t be afraid to do a quick search on the internet.
 You can find everything from checking reviews of performers to even asking Google if a magician is right for your event.
 Just remember (and I know you know this), don’t get just one opinion.
 Find the consensus from a few people.
+AND!!
+Make sure the reviews you’re reading are for similar events.
+Don’t expect a magician for kids parties to be the go-to choice as a magician for corporate events.

 Final Thought…

 If you’re reading this and you’ve had a bad experience with magicians in the past, I can only ask you to give it one more chance.
-By asking yourself these three questions, hiring a magician should be a great experience.
+By asking yourself these three questions I highlighted, hiring a magician should be a great experience.
 I don’t expect you to make a 180 degree turn, but if I could get you to at least put on the breaks, I feel that’s a good start.

 Leave A Comment